 -

-In the Winter and Spring Quarters of Year 4, majors are expected to present their capstone research project to a wider audience by giving an academic talk at a conference, presenting a poster session, etc., for which IRHUM will provide the necessary financial support, as needed.
+In the Winter and Spring Quarters of Year 4, majors are expected to present their capstone research project to a wider audience by giving an academic presentation at the annual University of Chicago Undergraduate Research Symposium or at another academic conference, for which IRHUM will provide the necessary financial support, as needed.

 Note: Students double-majoring can double-count up to three of the six courses in the self-designed program of humanistic study between the two majors and write only a single BA thesis (counting for both majors).
 IRHU 29600 Research Proposal Colloquium and IRHU 29800 BA Thesis Writing Colloquium cannot be replaced by similar courses or seminars from other majors.